Memphis vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +8000

-- Sportsbooks rate Memphis considerably lower (25th-best in the country) than the computer rankings do (16th-best).

-- The Tigers were +12000 to win the national championship at the start of the season, and have now moved up to +8000, which is the 63rd-biggest change in the country.

-- Memphis has a 1.2% chance of winning the national championship, based on its moneyline odds.
+- Florida Atlantic has a 0.5% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.